 7 Daniel Ricardo Quiroga-Villamarín, "Beyond Texts?
-Towards a Material Turn in the Theory and History of International Law," Journal of the History of International Law, December 11, 2020, 1-35.
-Advance copy online only.
+Towards a Material Turn in the Theory and History of International Law," Journal of the History of International Law, Journal of the History of International Law 23, no. 3 (2021): 466-500.

 8 See, inter alia, Rose Parfitt, The Process of International Legal Reproduction: Inequality, Historiography, Resistance (Cambridge: Cambridge University Press, 2019); Susan Marks, A False Tree of Liberty: Human Rights in Radical Thought (New York: Oxford University Press, 2020); Ntina Tzouvala, Capitalism as Civilisation: A History of International Law (Cambridge: Cambridge University Press, 2020).